GREEN

 • Sorting islands are provided for festival-goers.

-• Eco-responsible volunteers will also ensure the cleanliness of the campsite.
+• Eco-responsible volunteers ensure the cleanliness of the campsite.

-• All equipment that were left in good condition were be collected and redistributed to those in need.
+• All camping equipment that is left in good condition is collected and redistributed to those in need.

 Infrastructure